 Some of the dishes hark back to Gujarat, in north-west India.
-Raichura version of khandvi is a delicate arrangement of pasta-like chickpea flour ribbons dotted with garlic flowers picked from her backyard.
+Raichura's version of khandvi is a delicate arrangement of chickpea-flour ribbons dotted with garlic flowers picked from her backyard.
 They’re dressed with dots of lemongrass and chilli oil and coriander and basil oil in a bed of warm, spiced coconut milk.
 Raichura calls it “pasta-not-pasta”, and says the ribbons can easily break in the pan – the goal is instead to have them gently collapse in your mouth.
-Raichura’s grandmother used to make a more traditional version – tightly rolled strips made from flour and buttermilk – for her as a child.
+Her grandmother used to make a more traditional version – tightly rolled strips made from flour and buttermilk – for her as a child.

 Khaman is another chickpea-imbued recipe, traditionally steamed savoury squares made from rice and split chickpeas.
 Raichura’s take is a sphere of pink, yellow, purple and green savoury sponge segments served with raw mango vinaigrette on a bed of coconut milk kefir and chilli.
 It’s sweet and spicy and riles up the tongue for dishes that lean into more Australian flavours.